-Does your homeschooling feel disorganised?
+Does your homeschooling feel disorganized?
 Do you feel that you are not getting any work done working from home?
-Are kids binge watching or spending endless hours in front of the screens?
+Are kids binge-watching or spending endless hours in front of the screens?

-If the answers is “yes” to any of the above.
+If the answer is “yes” to any of the above.
 Then you are in the right place.

-An usual day used to be to wake up, get ready and race out of the door for school; but not now a days.
+A usual day used to be to wake up, get ready and race out of the door for school; but not nowadays.
 The new normal is stay-safe-at-home with kids.
 COVID pandemic has changed our lives a fair bit.